fioprotocol/fio.start/README.md

 ## 2.1 Update binaries

-To update precompiled installation please folow the same steps as in 1.1 (Installation from precompiled)
+To update precompiled installation please follow the same steps as in 1.1 (Installation from precompiled).

-# 2.2 Update sources
+## 2.2 Update sources

 ```
 cd /opt/FIO/fio